 Step 2: A planning group composed of the senior management team should define the outcomes they hope to achieve from the process and rationales for change.
 The planning horizon should be defined: either five or ten years is normal.
 All of this should be written down and communicated.

-Step 4: The planning group should focus on the purpose of the organization and its core values.
+Step 4: The planning group should focus on the purpose statement of the organization and its core values.
 Purpose defines what the organization will and will not do.
 Core values define the things that are essential to the organization’s success.

 Step 5: Define the vision.
 Where does the organization want to be in 5 or ten years?
-Reiterate steps 4 and 5 until the planning group has a strong definition of the organization’s purpose, core values, and vision (the strategic focus).
+Reiterate steps 4 and 5 until the planning group has a strong definition of the organization’s purpose, core values, and vision statement (the strategic focus).
 This may require several meetings.

 Step 6: The planning group should focus on the areas where the organization needs to move the farthest in order to sustain and achieve the purpose, core values, and vision.
 Remember that goals are big pushes to advance the organization and should be limited in number (no more than 4-5).
 Not every value has to have a goal attached to it.

 Step 7: Performance objectives should be assigned to each value and each goal.
 Performance monitoring frequency and a system should be defined.
 The frequency may be monthly, quarterly, semi-annually, or annually.
 Financial targets (revenues, expenses, profits) should be developed for each year of the plan.

 Step 8: The plan should succinctly communicate all the elements described above.
 Some background history may be appropriate.
 High-level financials should be included.
 The plan should be broadly communicated in draft form for comment and review prior to being adopted.